ExistedGit/Dota2Cheat/README.md

 # For Developers

-Check out the repo's Wiki, I add useful pieces of information about dota-specific cheat things there
+Check out the repo's Wiki, I add useful pieces of information about dota-specific cheat things there. \

-Also has a guide on how to update it
+Also has a guide on how to update it.